Practical issues to consider to achieve safe data sharing across an ICS

 The entire data sharing process is audited and can be alerted.
 Depending on the IG processes within each organisation, an alert can be raised whenever an additional information request is made for sensitive information, for example.
 Detailed reporting ensures the Trust or ICS has a complete record of who is accessing sensitive information and when.

 Automating alerts and audit provides an essential layer of control over existing processes for data sharing which are often based on personal phone calls.
 Many Trusts have set processes in place for recording how, when and where patient information is received.
 However, in the heat of front-line service delivery, it is hard to enforce compliance.
-Using technology such as IMX-CR transforms the ease with which individuals gain access to data across one or more organisations and helps to enforce data sharing and security policies.
+Using technology such as IMX-IR transforms the ease with which individuals gain access to data across one or more organisations and helps to enforce data sharing and security policies.

 Conclusion: Safe data sharing

 With the extension of data sharing across health, community and social care settings, organisations face an ever-expanding IG role.
 With the right approach, the process is not more complicated, just larger.
 With a role-based matrix, an organisation has a robust, rules-based foundation that can rapidly expand to support new end users and data sets.